How to build trust with your startup co-founder

 In startups, everything moves at warp speed.
 The pressure is relentless, the stakes are high, and communication can easily fall through the cracks.
 But if you let that happen, it’s game over.

 You have to over-communicate, especially in the early stages.
 You need to stay on the same page about strategy, vision, and roles.
-This is why it’s important to have regular, structured conversations—not just about the business but also about how you’re working together.
+This is why it’s important to have regular, structured conversations, not just about the business but also about how you’re working together.

 One-on-one meetings are your friend here.
 These aren’t just status updates.
-They’re your opportunity to check in on the relationship itself—how you’re both feeling, what’s working, what isn’t.
-And don’t be afraid to dive into hard conversations quickly.
-If something’s bothering you, address it now.
-Letting things fester kills trust faster than anything.
+They’re your opportunity to check in on the relationship itself, how you’re both feeling, what’s working, what isn’t.

 No startup gets everything right.
 Mistakes are guaranteed.
 The key to maintaining trust isn’t in avoiding mistakes, but in how you handle them.